 - Athletes (from marathon runners to tennis players to wrestlers to martial artists to football players and others)

-- People who work out at the gym, weekend warriors, persona trainers
+- People who work out at the gym, weekend warriors, personal trainers

 - Factory and construction workers